Franchising is just a big-old scam. With a capital “S.”

 Franchising Is A Scam Because Of The IFA

-That’s it.
-That must be why franchising is a scam.
-Otherwise, the organization wouldn’t be the topic of conversation…very often, on the website that I’m not naming.
+By and large, this is why franchising is a scam.
+Otherwise, the organization wouldn’t be the topic of conversation as often as it is on the website that I’m not naming.

 Seriously, if you spend a few hours on the site, you may actually start believing the IFA is out to get franchisees.
 I mean, they’re always trying to screw someone, by golly.